Topics of plans for the section "Knowledge"

 c) society as a whole.

-4) Basic forms of worldview:
+4) The main forms of worldview:

-a) an ordinary worldview;
+a) ordinary worldview;

 b) mythological;